Hi, I'm Abraham Peñarubia

 🏢 Company 🧑💻 Position 📍 Location 📅 Date 🔗 Website

 Lulu Financial Services (Phils.)
-Inc. IT Administrator Taguig, Philippines November 2023 – Present https://www.lulumoney.com.ph
+Inc. Network Engineer Taguig, Philippines November 2023 – May 2026 https://www.lulumoney.com.ph

 R.A.
 Gapuz Review Center IT Assistant Manila, Philippines September 2022 – March 2023 https://www.raygapuzreviewsystem.com